Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Meadow Heights has 62 active public transport stops, all of which are bus stops.
-These stops are served by 7 different routes, together offering 1863 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically living 177 meters from the nearest stop.
-Most residents commute outwards, primarily using cars (91%).
-On average, there are 1.5 vehicles per dwelling, exceeding the regional average.
-According to the 2021 Census, 13.8% of residents work from home, a figure that may reflect COVID-19 conditions.
+Meadow Heights has 62 operational public transport stops, all of which are bus services.
+These stops are served by seven different routes, facilitating a total of 1,863 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically living just 177 meters from the nearest stop.
+Most Meadow Heights residents commute outwards daily, primarily using cars (91%).
+On average, each dwelling owns 1.5 vehicles, surpassing the regional norm.
+According to the 2021 Census, 13.8% of residents work from home, a figure potentially influenced by COVID-19 conditions.

 Across all routes, service frequency averages 266 trips per day, equating to approximately 30 weekly trips per stop.